New to the Cricut Explore Air 2? Join us as we learn how to use the Explore Air 2 as a beginner!

 How Do I Get Started Using the Cricut Explore Air 2?

 It is so super easy to get set up!
 You will want to follow the very easy instructions that come with the machine.
-Basically you plug it in, download the Cricut Design Space software, register your machine and start crafting.
+You plug it in, download the Cricut Design Space software, register your machine and start crafting.
 It is that easy.
-It was so easy that my 13 year old daughter was able to jump in and start cutting in a matter of minutes.
+It was so easy that my 13-year-old daughter could jump in and start cutting in minutes.

 What Should I Make First?

-Let me also say that if you have a teen who is in to crafting, then you really need a Cricut machine.
-My daughter is 13 and is completely obsessed and we haven’t even touched iron on vinyl yet.
+If you have a teen who is into crafting, then you need a Cricut machine.
+My daughter is 13 and is completely obsessed.
 She has been cutting and adding cute designs to everything she can think of.

 How Does It Work?